sixeyed/diamol/docs/index.md

 I'm streaming the book live in September 2020 with a chapter every weekday, and I have [copies to give away every week](https://diamol.net/giveaway).
 The live sessions are all recorded so you can watch them again.

+> You can find all the videos in the [Learn Docker in a Month of Lunches playlist](https://www.youtube.com/playlist?list=PLXl_isu8qxvmDOAnUkG5x16LzBzGzY_Ww).

 ### Week 1 - Understanding Docker containers and images

 * [01: Understanding Docker and running Hello, World](https://youtu.be/QTnVztPl2Uw)